JW201 vs JW202: Difference, Form Use & X1/X2 Visas

 | Issued by | Chinese Ministry of Education or partner government body | The accepting school or university |

-- Take your JW202 + Acceptance Letter to the Chinese consulate in your country
+- Take your Admission Letter to the Chinese consulate in your country

 Common Questions

-Is the JW202 the same as an admission letter?
+Is the Admission Letter the same as a JW202?

 Planning Your Studies in Kunming?